 Paying with credit cards or debit cards requires entering sensitive information that can be stolen.
 But cryptocurrency can be sent directly to the recipient with no other information other than the amount sent.
 This has proven to be both a good thing (more security and less fraud) and a potentially bad thing (more anonymity and the growth of black markets).
 Which side will win out?
 We’ll have to wait and see.

 Ultimately, like any new technology, it remains to be seen whether cryptocurrency is embraced by the world, or fails to reach critical mass.
+We’re guessing the former.
 We’d love to hear from you — do you see cryptocurrency making long-standing change in the affiliate marketing industry?
 How have you seen it take hold already?

 Never miss a thing!